cm-tle-pred/cm-tle-pred.github.io/index.md

 ### The Model

 A residual neural network was created by defining two different types of blocks.
 Each block type consisted of three dense layers and a shortcut.
-The first block type contained a dense layer for a shortcut which the second type use an identity layer for its shortcut.
+The first block type contained a dense layer for a shortcut which the second type uses an identity layer for its shortcut.
 A dense block followed by two identity blocks created a stack.
 Three stacks were then used followed by one dense layer.
 See [Appendix I. Random Pair Model](#i-random-pair-model) for a diagram and layer details.

 ## Neighboring Pair Model

 Another approach was explored where neighboring pairs of TLEs were used to generate the dataset instead of using random pairs.
-The rationale behind this was that the SGP4 predictions were mostly useful up to a week or so depending on the task, so creating a dataset which only included TLE pairs within specific time interval ranges potentially lead to higher number and more relevant dataset to compare to the SGP4 baseline.
+The rationale behind this was that the SGP4 predictions were mostly useful up to a week or so depending on the task, so creating a dataset which only included TLE pairs within specific time interval ranges potentially lead to larger and more relevant dataset to compare to the SGP4 baseline.

 ### Preparing the Dataset

-To generate the dataset, the TLE data was grouped based by satellite using their `NORAD_ID`s and an additional subgroup.
+To generate the dataset, the TLE data grouped satellite using their `NORAD_ID`s and an additional subgroup.
 This additional subgroup was created to handle [`MEAN_ANOMALY` and `REV_AT_EPOCH` inconsistencies](#mean-anomaly-data-representation) in the data.
 For each TLE entry in the subgroup, it was paired with up to the 20 next TLE entries in the subgroup if the difference in `EPOCH` was less than 14 days.
-Additional features were created for `ARG_OF_PERICENTER`, `RA_OF_ASC_NODE`, `MEAN_ANOMALY` and `REV_AT_EPOCH` based on their [adjusted values](#g-feature-engineering) to represent what those values would have been without modulo being applied (for example, a `MEAN_ANOMALY` value from 200 after one revolution would still be 200 unadjusted, but 560 in this adjusted version), and combined with `BSTAR`, `INCLINATION`, `ESSENTRICITY`, and `MEAN_MOTION` as the target features for the models.
+Additional features were created for `ARG_OF_PERICENTER`, `RA_OF_ASC_NODE`, `MEAN_ANOMALY`, and `REV_AT_EPOCH` based on their [adjusted values](#g-feature-engineering) to represent what those values would have been without modulo being applied (for example, a `MEAN_ANOMALY` value from 200 after one revolution would still be 200 unadjusted, but 560 in this adjusted version), and combined with `BSTAR`, `INCLINATION`, `ESSENTRICITY`, and `MEAN_MOTION` as the target features for the models.

 ### The Model

-The neural network consisted of 7 individually seperatable models.
-For each model, the input data is fed through a sequence of `Linear` hidden layers, `ReLU` activation layers and `Dropout` layers.
-For 6 of the 7 target features, the outputs of this initial sequence was then applied to additional `Linear` and `Bilinear` layers with the `X_delta_EPOCH` feature before adding in the original X values for the features.
+The neural network consisted of 7 individually separable  models.
+For each model, the input data is fed through a sequence of `Linear` hidden layers, `ReLU` activation layers, and `Dropout` layers.
+For 6 of the 7 target features, the outputs of this initial sequence were then applied to additional `Linear` and `Bilinear` layers with the `X_delta_EPOCH` feature before adding in the original X values for the features.
 For the `MEAN_ANOMALY` model, additional reference to `MEAN_MOTION` was used.
 See [Appendix H. Neighboring Pair Model](#h-neighboring-pair-model) for details regarding the model structure.

 In perfect orbital conditions, `ARG_OF_PERICENTER`, `RA_OF_ASC_NODE`, `INCLINATION`, `ESSENTRICITY`, and `MEAN_MOTION` would remain unchanged.
 In essence, the models are trying to predict the difference in the TLE pairs assuming the orbits were without perturbing.
-Here is an example of how how the TLE values are envisioned in reference to the perfect orbit and ideal model predictions:
+Here is an example of how the TLE values are envisioned in reference to the perfect orbit and ideal model predictions:

 |  | Offset (days) | `ARG_OF_PERICENTER` | `RA_OF_ASC_NODE` | `INCLINATION` | `ESSENTRICITY` | `MEAN_MOTION` | `BSTAR` | `MEAN_ANOMALY` |
 |:-|:-|:-|:-|:-|:-|:-|:-|:-|